-- 3.64 The quality of water at service reservoirs is assessed using a measure based on the percentage of reservoirs sampled which have coliforms in more than 5% of samples. - 3.65 NI Water has been fully compliant with this measure throughout its previous price controls and PC21 targets have been set on the basis of the company continuing to maintain full compliance throughout the PC21 period.
+- 3.81 The quality of water at service reservoirs is assessed using a measure based on the percentage of reservoirs sampled that have coliforms in more than 5% of samples. - 3.82 NI Water has been fully compliant with this measure throughout its previous price controls and PC21 targets have been set on the basis of it continuing to maintain full compliance throughout the PC21 period.